erik-dunteman/zigpy/src/notes.md

   - toCType() is a stringified python func to be executed by python
   - fromCType() is a stringified python func to be executed by python

 tried: type alias, but the type gets erased. annoying thing about struct approach is users can't return it outright since c callconv won't work. though export struct could maybe generate wrapper funcs to extract inner values. or make extern struct, generate python struct with _fields_ = ["value", value_ctype], argtype/restype is that generated type, pull value as conversion func.
-See MyStructProto
+See MyStructProto.py

 workflow would be like:
 - scan types